Columbus Kidnapping Attorney

 - Loss of Professional Licensing: Many professional organizations do not allow criminals among their ranks.

 Do you need an experienced Ohio criminal defense attorney to help you battle to avoid the negative consequences of a kidnapping or abduction conviction?
-If so, please contact the law firm of Koenig & Owen, LLC, in Columbus, as soon as possible.
+If so, please contact the law firm of James D. Owen, LLC, in Columbus, as soon as possible.
 We are ready, willing, and able to take on your case.

 Defenses Against Kidnapping Charges in the State of Ohio